nimbletents/nimbletents.github.io/_i18n/en/mapathon/mapathon.md

 You don't have to wait until disaster hits to begin preparations for your institution and your team.
 Here are some of the things you can do to react more efficiently the day that disaster does strike, and you want to help out:

 - **Rooms**: Do a survey of the rooms available to you that are amenable for mapathons.
 Depending on your public, you might want to identify rooms that have a combination of PCs and tables for laptops; others might be better served by a large room with tables or desks for laptops alone.
 Keep the list of those rooms easily accessible.
+Make sure the rooms have a good amount of outlets and good Internet.
+You can supplement with extension chords.

 - **Communications**: Talk to your communications team to see what kinds of rapid-response capacity they have.
 Make sure the university's top communication team is also ready to help you fill the room(s).
 Identify what networks are available to you or your team directly on social media or email, and keep a list.
 Prepare a template for a mapathon poster and have that ready.
 We recommend you design for respect for the gravity of the situation without sacrificing attention-grabbing.